dask/dask-blog/README.md

 Github runs Jekyll by default.
 No additional work is needed for deployment, just push to the `gh-pages` branch and things should be up in a few minutes.

+The blog is also rebuilt nightly via a GitHub Actions cron job.
+This allows post authors to set the post date in the future for publishing later.
+Jekyll will only build posts dated in the past.
+This should make scheduling a little easier.